julianlaycock/CO2-Emissions-Analysis/README.md

 # CO2-Emissions-Analysis
-CO₂ per capita analysis for five major economies using Python and pandas
+I created a CO₂ per capita analysis for five major economies using Python and pandas.